 Caterers P. Burke and Co, who also owned the Bush Inn and provided refreshments at race meetings ran the venue.
 During this time the venue boasted a 12-piece band - including drums, piano, saxophone, and clarinet.
 The band dressed in blue, Bermuda-style tuxedos.

-The Winter Gardens also hosted a royal visit when the Queen dined there on her 1964 visit.
+The Winter Gardens also hosted a royal visit when a state dinner for Queen Elizabeth II and Prince Phillip was held there on 17 February 1963.

 The Media Club and the Trade Union Centre